Learn how future windows PC shifted toward 64-bits CPU architecture. Here the differences of Windows 32-bits vs Windows 64-bits explained in detail

 Windows is the highest profile operating system installed world wide.
 Million users have this OS installed on their PC, laptop and gadget.
 Windows operating system offers many different types and versions according their functionality.

 The latest common type of Windows run on 64-bit system replacing the old one 32-bit.
-Many software are also started to shift its compatibility to this sophisticated technology.
-So, it is a wise to get to know more about the 64-bits system.
+Many software started to shift its compatibility to this sophisticated technology.

 What is Bit?